The Vampire Dies in No Time: Anime

 An anime adaptation was announced in the 23rd issue of Weekly Shōnen Champion on May 7, 2020.
 The adaptation, revealed to be a television series, is animated by Madhouse and directed by Hiroshi Kōjina, with Yukie Sugawara overseeing the series' scripts, Mayuko Nakano designing the characters, and Ryō Takahashi composing the music.
 The series aired from October 4 to December 20, 2021, on Tokyo MX, BS11, tvk, KBS Kyoto, and SUN.
 Jun Fukuyama performed the series' opening theme song "Dies in No Time", while Daisuke Ono and Takayuki Kondō, performing as TRD, performed the series' ending theme song "Strangers".
 Funimation licensed the series outside of Asia.
 One year later, Netflix later licensing anime adaptation in Asia in August 31.

 After the airing of the series' final episode, a second season was announced.
 The staff members of the first season reprised their roles.
-The second season premiered on January 9, 2023.
+The second season aired from January 9 to March 27, 2023.
 Jun Fukuyama and TRD returned to perform the opening and ending theme songs, respectively titled "New Drama Paradise" and "Cozy Crazy Party!".